Nevada Medicaid shift could impact continuity of mental health care

 “Medicaid can say, ‘Oh, it’s fine, it’s fine.
 Just have your therapist write a prior authorization,’ but it’s not that simple for the therapist,” said Roberts, Daemion’s social worker.
 “That requires them to have … an administrative staff, but a small private practice cannot afford an administrative staff.”

-While the change will primarily impact children in Roberts’ and Wechsler Zimring’s practices, it will cut across all age groups.
+While the change will primarily affect children in Roberts’ and Wechsler Zimring’s practices, it will cut across all age groups.

-Route 91 shooting survivors still in therapy, for example, might have to stop seeing their therapist for a time if they’re covered by Medicaid and haven’t been approved through the state’s prior authorization process.
+Route 91 Harvest festival shooting survivors still in therapy, for example, might have to stop seeing their therapist for a time if they’re covered by Medicaid and haven’t been approved through the state’s prior-authorization process.

 “This does not seem very hashtag Vegas strong to me,” Wechsler Zimring said.